Create Your Profile

 Your answers to the questions above may come from why you chose to study LIS, what you are passionate about in this field, what you hope to accomplish or do in the field of LIS, or what it is you did before changing careers, and how that past experience influences your unique set of skills.

-For example, you have determined that you are passionate about Innovative Library Services and you are a Creative Problem Solver, or maybe you are an expert in Information Architecture and Web Usability.
+For example, let's say you have determined that you are passionate about Innovative Library Services and you are a Creative Problem Solver, or maybe you are an expert in Information Architecture and Web Usability.

 Pick your top 3-5 strengths to focus on.
 These can be "hard" skills such as your technological capabilities or "soft" skills like your oral or written communication or customer service abilities.

-For example, maybe you have identified that you have Strong Teaching Capabilities, you have experience with Current Technologies and Information Literacy Instruction, you have excellent Researching skills, and you are adept at Designing and Producing Research Guides and Information Literacy Tutorials.
+For example, you may want to highlight your Strong Teaching Capabilities, you have experience with Current Technologies and Information Literacy Instruction, your excellent Researching skills, and the fact that you are adept at Designing and Producing Research Guides and Information Literacy Tutorials.
 (Although these may not be your particular skill areas, this gives you an idea of what, within your own background and knowledge, you'll want to showcase.)

 What key words/ideas do you want people to remember about you?

 What do you want employers or HR professionals to remember about you?

-For example, in your internship you took the initiative to collaborate with a co-worker and implement an Interactive Multimedia Instruction Tutorial.
-The tutorial is currently used in the library today, you'd want to include that accomplishment in your profile.
+For example, if during your internship you took the initiative to collaborate with a co-worker and implement an Interactive Multimedia Instruction Tutorial that is still being used in the library today, you'd want to include that accomplishment in your profile.

 What accomplishments are you most proud of?

-In what area can you develop your "expertise"?
+In what areas do you have or can you develop "expertise"?